Red Dawn

-Red Dawn is a 1984 American action drama film directed by John Milius with a screenplay by Milius and Kevin Reynolds.
-The film depicts a fictional World War III centering on a land invasion of the continental United States by an alliance of Soviet, Warsaw Pact and Latin American states.
-The story follows a group of teenaged guerillas, known as the Wolverines, in Soviet-occupied Colorado.
-The film stars Patrick Swayze, Charlie Sheen, C. Thomas Howell, Lea Thompson and Jennifer Grey, with supporting roles played by Ben Johnson, Harry Dean Stanton, Ron O'Neal, William Smith and Powers Boothe.
+Red Dawn is a 1984 American action drama film directed by John Milius, from a screenplay co-written with Kevin Reynolds.
+The film depicts a fictional World War III centering on a military invasion of the United States by an alliance of Soviet, Warsaw Pact, and Communist Latin American states.

+In Red Dawn, teenagers defend the American homeland from invading forces.
+The story follows a group of teenage guerrillas, known as the Wolverines, in Soviet-occupied Colorado.
+The film stars Patrick Swayze, Charlie Sheen, C. Thomas Howell, Lea Thompson and Jennifer Grey, with supporting roles played by Ben Johnson, Darren Dalton, Harry Dean Stanton, Ron O'Neal, William Smith and Powers Boothe.

 Despite mixed reviews from critics, the film became a commercial success, grossing $38 million against a budget of $17 million.
-It was the first film to be released in the U.S. with a PG-13 rating (under the modified rating system introduced on July 1, 1984).
+It was the first film to be released in the United States with a PG-13 rating under the modified rating system introduced on July 1, 1984.
 A remake was released in 2012.